DaVin03/Marketing-Campaign-Performance-Analysis-ROMI-Acquisition-Metrics/README.md

 I grouped campaigns by macro-category and geographic target (Tier 1 vs. Tier 2), comparing Customer Acquisition Cost (CAC) against ROMI to pinpoint the most scalable and efficient channels.

 ## CONCLUSION
+The analysis shows that marketing generated an overall positive return during the analyzed period, with revenue consistently exceeding marketing spend.
+However, campaign-level performance is heterogeneous, with some campaigns generating positive ROMI and others showing negative returns.

+A key methodological finding concerns the calculation of ROMI.
+Averaging daily ROMI values can distort the actual performance because each day receives the same weight regardless of the amount invested.
+For this reason, ROMI was correctly calculated after aggregating total revenue and total marketing spend.

+Looking at the conversion funnel, the visitor-to-lead conversion rate remains relatively low, ranging approximately between 1.3% and 2.8%.
+The lead-to-sale conversion rate is considerably higher, ranging approximately between 9% and 15%.
+This suggests that the Click-to-Lead stage represents a more significant opportunity for optimization than the Lead-to-Sale stage.

+The AOV shows some variability over time, generally fluctuating around ₹5,000–₹6,000, with some more pronounced peaks and drops.
+This indicates that the average value generated per order is not constant, although this variation alone is not enough to draw conclusions about customer heterogeneity.

+The comparison between marketing spend and revenue shows a generally positive relationship: periods with higher marketing investment are often associated with higher revenue.
+However, this represents an association rather than proof of direct causality.

+The weekday vs. weekend analysis also highlights an efficiency difference.
+Weekends show a higher ROMI, above approximately 0.4, compared with around 0.3–0.4 during weekdays.
+At the same time, CAC is generally lower during weekends, ranging approximately between ₹3,000 and ₹4,000, compared with around ₹4,000 during weekdays.
+This suggests that weekends are more efficient for customer acquisition, although absolute revenue and scalability should also be considered before reallocating budget.

+Finally, aggregating campaigns by marketing channel reveals significant differences in performance.
+Influencer and Search show clearly positive ROMI, while Social shows negative ROMI.
+This confirms that overall marketing performance hides important differences between channels.

+These findings support the next stage of the analysis: moving from individual campaigns and channels to geographic segmentation and evaluating the interaction between **channel, geography, ROMI, CAC, and volume** to identify the most efficient and scalable marketing opportunities.

 The weekday vs. weekend analysis highlights a clear efficiency difference.
 Weekends show a higher ROMI, above 0.4, compared to the 0.3–0.4 range during weekdays.
 Simultaneously, the Customer Acquisition Cost (CAC) drops to ₹3,000–₹4,000 on weekends, compared to a baseline of ₹4,000 on weekdays, all while the Average Order Value (AOV) remains stable between ₹5,000 and ₹6,000.
 This confirms weekends as the most cost-effective acquisition window.
 Aggregating campaigns by marketing channel reveals stark contrasts in profitability.
 The Influencer channel dominates performance with a ROMI exceeding 1.5, whereas Search barely maintains a positive return and Social actively burns budget with a negative ROMI.
 This disparity dictates a strategic reallocation of budget toward influencer campaigns to maximize overall returns.
 Geographic segmentation exposes a critical inefficiency in targeting.
 Tier 1 cities generate a solid positive ROMI of approximately 0.35, while Tier 2 cities yield a heavily negative ROMI below -0.2.
 Consequently, scaling efforts should exclusively target Tier 1 locations, cutting expenditure in Tier 2 areas to prevent further budget drain.